Careers

 Applicants must be able to provide proof of their ongoing right to live and work in the UK.

-Job Title: Sound Production Lecturer
+Job Title: Senior Lecturer – Cinematography

-Salary/Benefits: £37,807 pro rata (£22,684 per annum actual) (dependent on experience), plus a comprehensive employee benefits package
+Salary/Benefits: £40,000-£45,000) per annum (dependent on experience), plus a comprehensive employee benefits package

-Location: London WC2B 5PH
+Location: Covent Garden, London WC2B 5PQ

 About LFS